-One of the things I spend the most money on at the store outside of food and diapers, are cleaning products like glass cleaner.
-So I am looking for ways to save money on them and let's face it how many have you bought that you just don't like?
+One of the things I spend the most money on at the store outside of food and diapers is cleaning products, like glass cleaner.
+So I am looking for ways to save money on them and let's face it, how many have you bought that you just don't like?
 Well, that's one of a few reasons I starting looking for a DIY glass cleaner recipe and now I'm sharing the one I love with you.

 Raise your hand if you have a cabinet under your sink, a shelf in your pantry, a closet, or even a spot in the garage that is full of cleaning products.

 Now think about how many of the products are just sitting there because you bought them, tried them out and they didn't work or you didn't like them for one reason or another?
 At least half I'm guessing?